 Did you know that most litter boxes on the market are actually way too small for cats?
-Your cat's litter box should be 1.5 times the length of your cat, not including their tail.
-If your cat is perched up on the side of the litter box, that's a good sign that it's too small for them, or it could be that they don't like their litter.
+Your cat's litter box should be 1.5 times the length of your cat, not including its tail.
+If your cat is perched up on the side of the litter box it's a sign that the litter box is too small for them, or it could be that they don't like their litter.

 Cats should enjoy digging around in their litter, if your cat does their business and then bolts out of their litter box as fast as they can, that's another big sign that something is wrong with their setup.

 Here's a great video demonstration on how to make your own kitty litter box for cheap and have it be the appropriate size so your cat will want to use it:

 Cats Peeing on Beds, Sofas, and "People Places"